YACS-RCOS/docs/README.md

 #### Architecture
 Here you will find the nitty-gritty details about how Yacs works.
 This is a useful resource if you are looking to tackle a larger issue, or want to work towards bringing Yacs to your university.

+#### User Guides
+This section contains user guides specific to each of the roles that use yacs.
+This section is currenrly under construction.

 #### API Docs
 Yacs has a public API!
 This API can be used to build all sorts of interesting, useful, or silly applications using the power of open data.